Quantum-Assisted Online Task Offloading and Resource Allocation in MEC-Enabled Satellite-Aerial-Terrestrial Integrated Networks: System Model and Problem Formulation

 \subsection{Network Model}

 As shown in Fig.~\ref{fig:system}, we consider a MEC-enabled SATIN consisting of a set of users $u \in \mathcal{U} := \{1,\dots, U\}$ and a set of access points (APs) $m \in \mathcal{M} := \{1,\dots, M\}$.
-The APs are divided into three tiers: \begin{enumerate*} \item ground tier with a set of base stations (BSs) $m \in \mathcal{B} := \{1,\dots, B\}$; \item air tier with a set of high-altitude platforms (HAPs) $m \in \mathcal{H} := \{B+1,\dots, H+B\}$; and \item space tier with a set of satellites $m \in \mathcal{S} := \{H+B+1,\dots, M\}$. \end{enumerate*} BSs and HAPs are deployed to provide users both relaying and computation services through the BS-to-user (B2U) and HAP-to-user (H2U) channels, respectively.
-Meanwhile, due to resource limitation, satellites are deployed only as relays to guarantee the network coverage for users through the satellite-to-user (S2U) channel\footnote{Throughout this work, we assume the handover process between APs can be managed by the central control server and leave the design of a more sophisticated handover process to the future work.}.
-Similar to \cite{han2021joint, hassan2022seamless,tang2021computation}, we assume that all APs are connected to a cloud server $c$ via backhaul links.
-Without loss of generality, we assume the cloud server $c$ is equipped with sufficient computation capabilities and orchestrates the optimization process.
-On the other hand, each BS or HAP is equipped with an edge server, which has limited computation capabilities.
-For ease of exposition, we divide the time horizon $T$ into discrete time slots with slot duration $\tau$, which is indexed by $t \in \mathcal{T} :=\{1,\dots, T\}$.
+The APs are divided into three tiers: \begin{enumerate*} \item ground tier with a set of base stations (BSs) $m \in \mathcal{B} := \{1,\dots, B\}$; \item air tier with a set of high-altitude platforms (HAPs) $m \in \mathcal{H} := \{B+1,\dots, H+B\}$; and \item space tier with a set of satellites $m \in \mathcal{S} := \{H+B+1,\dots, M\}$. \end{enumerate*} Satellites, BSs, and HAPs are deployed to provide users with both relaying and computation services through the satellite-to-user (S2U), BS-to-user (B2U), and HAP-to-user (H2U) channels \footnote{Throughout this work, we assume the handover process between APs can be managed by the central control server and leave the design of a more sophisticated handover process to the future work.}, respectively.
+Similar to \cite{han2021joint, hassan2022seamless,tang2021computation}, we assume that all APs are connected to a cloud server $c$ via backhaul links \footnote{With the rapid development of communication technology, it is possible for different APs to connect with the same cloud server using various backbone networks \cite{fidler2010optical, toyoshima2008ground, qian2020edge}.}.
+Without loss of generality, we assume the cloud server $c$ is equipped with sufficient computation capabilities.
+There is a central network controller equipped with classical and quantum computers to manage the task offloading and resource allocation for the SATIN.
+On the other hand, each AP is equipped with an edge server, which has limited computation capabilities.
+For ease of exposition, we divide the time horizon $T$ into discrete time slots with slot duration $\tau$, which is indexed by $t \in \mathcal{T}:=\{1,\dots, T\}$.